Your home music library, on every screen you own.

 ReplayGain

 Honors track and album ReplayGain tags so a quiet jazz record doesn't follow a loud one at twice the volume.
-Configurable preamp.
+On Android: full off/track/album modes with a configurable preamp in dB.
+On the GNU/Linux desktop: libvlc handles ReplayGain natively, the way it does for every other libvlc-backed player.

 Random shelf